 Doctor Who, BBC One (UK) / Sci-Fi Channel (USA)

 A.V.
-Club; BBC; BBC America; IMDb; Planet Claire; Space; TV.com; TV Tropes; TWoP; Wikipedia
+Club; BBC; BBC America; IMDb; official website; Planet Claire; Space; TV.com; TV Tropes; TWoP; Wikipedia

 For more links see Doctor Who & Torchwood links.